Travel Advice

 Going travelling – home or abroad?
 Then we can help.

-Our nurses offer telephone travel appointments, so if you think you might need immunisations, please book one of these appointments at least 6 weeks in advance.
+Our nurses offer telephone travel appointment initially, so if you think you might need immunisations, please book one of these appointments at least 6 weeks in advance.
 Some vaccinations cannot be given at the same time and some take a while before they give you full protection.
-However, even if you are traveling at short notice, please still book a telephone advice appointment as we will need time to obtain your medical records for your consultation.

 If it is decided that you do need further immunisation, then the nurse will book an appointment for you to come into the surgery.
-Before you attend, you will need to print off and complete a travel questionnaire by clicking on this link.
+Before you attend, you will need to complete a travel questionnaire.
 If you are taking children with you, you should check that they have had their full course of childhood immunisations.

 If you need to take medication whilst you are away, make sure you have ordered this from us before you go.
 Please note that we can only give a maximum three month supply.